Guidelines

 Pre-approved dual credit courses are intended for students seeking an AA, AS, or bachelor degree from a TX public institution.

-Any student may elect to see a college advisor and should do so if planning to attend a private or out-of-state institution.
+Any student may elect (and is recommended) to see a college advisor and should do so if planning to attend a private or out-of-state institution and is not planning for an AA, AS, or bachelor degree.

 Not all courses may be accepted by all high schools for dual credit.
 Check with the ISD.